DjibrilM/capstone-project/README.md

 - solid Linting
 - responsive design
+- Clear message
+- best illustration

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🚀 Live Demo <a name="live-demo"></a>
 The live demo link is currently unavailable due to technical stuff and maintenance, please be patient as we are working on something presentable